- Home

 Vaginal vault prolapse

 This is when the top of the vagina drops towards the vaginal opening because the structures that support it have weakened.
 Having a hysterectomy does not appear to increase the risk of vaginal vault prolapse in women without pelvic floor issues.
 Prolapse is more commonly caused by childbirth and weak pelvic floor muscles.
-To help prevent prolapse, it is important to do pelvic floor exercises several times a day.
-Most women can start these exercises 1–2 weeks after surgery.
-Your treatment team may explain how to do these exercises or you can see a women’s health physiotherapist.
+Doing pelvic floor exercises (see video below) several times a day can help to prevent prolapse.
+Talk to your treatment team about doing these exercises.

 Podcast: Sex and Cancer